Open Autonomous Intelligence Initiative

 • solve open research problems

-I am asking you to stress the model, not rescue it.
+I am asking you to stress both the object model and the structural model—not rescue them.

 3. Recommended Review Order (2–5 Hours)